 SN activates our “fight, flight, or freeze” response.
 The SN system injects adrenaline and several other hormones and enzymes that prepare us for danger.
 It diverts blood flow and adrenaline to our muscles while reducing blood flow to the skin and internal organs.
-Then, to protect the higher thinking centers of the cerebral cortex, these areas are also shut off.
+Then, these areas are also shut off to protect the higher thinking centers of the cerebral cortex.
 It enables quick reactions without thinking using the monkey or reptilian brain.

 The other characteristic of the primitive mind is that it links to our emotions of fear and anger.
-In a combat situation, these emotions get in the way of making the best decisions.
-It requires moving in the right way, at the right time.
+In combat, these emotions get in the way of making the best decisions.
+It requires moving in the right way at the right time.
 This kind of precision requires the higher-thinking center of the parasympathetic nervous system.
 It makes the dance of silat effective.
 It becomes martial arts hidden in plain sight.

 Silat dance practitioners train the parasympathetic nervous system to override the sympathetic nervous system’s automatic engagement.
 With the Parasympathetic nervous system in charge, you can “move on time” and in the “right way.”
 It’s how to defeat a larger, stronger, and faster attacker.
 Strength and speed are assets of the body, but the mind can beat these.